Runway safety

 Runway safety is concerned with reducing harm that could occur on an aircraft runway.
 Safety means avoiding incorrect presence (incursion) of aircraft, inappropriate exits (excursion) and use of the wrong runway due to confusion.
 The runway condition is a runway's current status due to meteorological conditions and air safety.

 Definitions of runway accidents

 Several terms fall under the flight safety topic of runway safety, including incursion, excursion, and confusion.
-Terms such as runway event or runway accident are used for such incidents.

 Runway incursion

 Runway incursion involves an aircraft, and a second aircraft, vehicle, or person.
 It is defined by ICAO and the U.S. FAA as "Any occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and take off of aircraft."

 Runway excursion

 Runway excursion is an incident involving only a single aircraft, where it makes an inappropriate exit from the runway.
 This can happen because of pilot error, poor weather, or a fault with the aircraft.
 A runway overrun is a type of excursion where the aircraft is unable to stop before the end of the runway.

 Runway excursion is the most frequent type of landing accident, slightly ahead of runway incursion.
 For runway accidents recorded between 1995 and 2007, 96% were of the 'excursion' type.